How to Apply Your Skincare Products Correctly

 Ok, so you’re all set when it comes to the steps in your skincare routine, but have you ever thought about how you’re applying your cleanser, toner, and face cream?
 If the answer’s no (we won’t judge!) it might be time to go back to basics, to make sure you’re getting the most from your skincare favourites.
 If you’ve got all the gear, we’ve got the ideas on how to give your skin, and your skills, a feel-good refresh.

 How to use a face wash

 First, wash your hands!
-Clean hands mean you’re not transferring extra dirt or bacteria back onto your face while you wash - well, when you put it like that.
+Clean hands mean you’re not transferring extra dirt or bacteria back onto your face while you wash.
 If you feel like getting foamy with a face wash, a blueberry-sized blob is all you need to get fresh on that daily grime.
 Massaging in circular motions is most effective for dislodging dirt from pores – just don’t forget that hairline when rinsing to avoid product-built up and, yep, you’ve guessed it, spot breakouts.

 How to use a rinse-free cleanser